 I began at Word Publishing while a student at Baylor University.
 I worked at Word for a total of six years.
 In addition to serving as Vice President of Marketing at Thomas Nelson in the mid-80s, I also started my own publishing company, Wolgemuth & Hyatt, with my partner Robert Wolgemuth in 1986.
 Word eventually acquired our company in 1992.

 I was a successful literary agent from 1992 until early 1998.
 However, I really missed the world of corporate publishing.
 As a result, I rejoined Thomas Nelson in 1998.
 I worked in a variety of roles in both divisional and corporate management.
 I was CEO from August 2005 to April 2011, when I was succeeded by Mark Schoenwald.
 I was Chairman from August 2006 until the company was acquired by HarperCollins in July 2012.
+Since that time, I have run my own company, Intentional Leadership.

 I have also written eight books, two of which landed on the New York Times bestseller list.
 My most recent one is called Platform: Get Noticed in a Noisy World in May 2012.
 In addition to the New York Times bestseller list, it hit the Wall Street Journal and USA Today bestseller lists.